thib1984/pyreversi/README.md

 # pyreversi

-pyreversi is a reversi game in your terminal
+pyreversi is a reversi game in your terminal with IA available.

 # Démo